Select and Edit Your Notes, Drawings and Designs

 From left to right, these options are:

 Clipboard.
 The paperclip copies your selection to your device clipboard.
 It makes it easy to transfer work between apps like email and text, and between drawings and projects in app.
-You can also find the paperclip in the Gallery, in your Imports menu, and with your Object library.
+You can also find the paperclip in the Gallery, in your Imports menu and with your Object library (iOS only).

 You can see the selection clip at the top of the Imports library.